Forecasting May 26, 2026 · 5 min read · All posts

 If your lead time is 30 days and you carry one lead-time of safety stock, your reorder point is 702 units.

-The math is fine.
-The inputs are wrong.
-You're using yesterday's average to predict tomorrow's demand, in a business where tomorrow doesn't look like yesterday.
+Nothing wrong with the math.
+The inputs are the problem.
+You're using yesterday's average to predict tomorrow's demand, in a business where tomorrow looks nothing like yesterday.

 The seasonal fix